All posts by Lexi Carver

 Using Annotation Plots in Your 2D and 3D Plot Groups

-Adding annotation plots to your plot groups is an easy way to label the plots of your simulation results with names, comments, and values of quantities evaluated at specified locations.
-In this blog post, we’ll explore adding annotation plots to a model of a heat sink.
+You can label the plots of your simulation results with names, comments, and values of quantities evaluated at specified locations.
+How?
+By adding annotation plots!

 Using Simulation in the Race Against Corrosion